 It gives me pleasure to introduce to bloggers who may not have met this college girl, three years sober, who has been blogging (with us) less than one month.
-Please help me welcome Garden Variety Drunk, who posts under the title ANOTHER
+Please help me welcome Garden Variety Drunk, who posts under the title ANOTHER REAL ALCOHOLIC.
+How about leaving your cyber-mark on her blog by commenting?
+Thanks!

 Steve E